Isaac George, MD

 Dr. George is board certified in thoracic (cardiac) surgery.
 He performs all types of open and reoperative adult cardiac surgery (aortic, mitral and tricuspid valve surgery, aortic aneurysm surgery, coronary bypass grafting, robotic surgery) with a particular interest in complex valvular and aortic disease.
 He specializes in minimally invasive mitral valve surgery with small incisions and repair of the mitral valve.
 He annually performs 150-200+ open heart surgeries a year and is the busiest heart surgeon by procedure volume in New York State.
 He is one of the few physicians in the world trained in both cardiac surgery and interventional cardiology.
 Dr. George is currently the Surgical Director of the Structural Heart and Valve Center at Columbia University Medical Center.
 His surgical outcomes remain some of the best in the state despite taking on the highest risk cases (surgical mortality rate per year ~1.5%).

 Dr. George is focused on integrating new technology and innovation into his clinical practice.
-He is trained in the most current and cutting-edge procedures including Transcatheter Valve Replacement (TAVR, TMVR), transcatheter valvular repair (Mitraclip), percutaneous coronary stenting, and aortic stent grafting.
-He performs almost 800 transcatheter valve procedures a year, in addition to his busy open surgical practice and has personally done almost 6000 TAVR procedures.
+He is one of the few physicians in the world trained in both cardiac surgery and interventional cardiology.
+He is an expert in the most current and cutting-edge procedures including Transcatheter Aortic Valve Replacement (TAVR), transcatheter valvular mitral valve repair (Mitraclip), transcatheter mitral and tricuspid valve replacement, percutaneous coronary stenting, and aortic stent grafting.
+He performs almost 800 transcatheter valve procedures a year, in addition to his busy open surgical practice and has personally done almost 7000 TAVR procedures.
 Because he is trained in multiple disciplines, he is able to combine strategies to create a treatment plan for each individual patient that is both unbiased and personalized.
-As Primary Investigator of a national TAVR and tricuspid trials and with involvement in numerous other clinical trials, he has extensive clinical research trial experience.
+As Primary Investigator of national TAVR, surgical valve, and tricuspid trials, and with involvement in numerous other clinical trials, he has extensive clinical research trial experience.

 There are numerous new transcatheter trials for aortic stenosis, aortic insufficiency, bicuspid aortic valves, mitral regurgitation, tricuspid regurgitation, and heart failure that Dr. George is involved.
 Click here for a full list and description of ongoing trials.